Fredjod/My-Banking-Agent/HOWTO-INSTALL.md

 To build MBA on a dev box, first you have to create the image (base on a Perl image).
 Change directory to the My-Banking-Agent root project dir and type the following command for executing the provided Dockerfile:

-	$ docker build -t mba:build ./docker/build
+	$ docker build -t mba:build ./mba_app/build

-Then you can run the set of tests and package the release with:
+Then you can run the set of tests and package the release with (don't forget to update the release number in the build_mba.sh file before running):

 	$ ./build_mba.sh